-PMT2004 CAD/CAM

-PMT2014 CNC Turning

-PMT2024 CNC Milling

-PMT2003 Advanced Manufacturing
+PMT1008 CNC Machining PMT2004 CAD/CAM PMT2003 Advanced Manufacturing

-Total Credit Hours 15 hours
+Total Credit Hours

-Aviation - Instrument Rating
+Certificate of Proficiency Aviation - Instrument Rating

 The Certificate of Proficiency in Aviation - Instrument Rating is an embedded credential awarded prior to the completion of the AAS degree program.
 The Certificate of Proficiency Aviation Instrument Rating provides an aviation training and certification pathway for those students who look forward to becoming commercial pilots.
-In addition to completing rigorous general education requirements, students will obtain the knowledge, skill, and aeronautical experience necessary to meet the requirements for an FAA Commercial Pilot certificate with Airplane Multi-Engine Land and Instrument Airplane ratings through the College's FAA-approved Part 141 training course, Air Agency Certificate 80ZS312L.
+In addition to completing rigorous general education requirements, students will obtain the knowledge, skill, and aeronautical experience necessary to meet the requirements for an FAA Commercial Pilot certificate with Airplane Multi-Engine Land and Instrument VAAirplane ratings through the College's FAA-approved Part 141 training course, Air Agency Certificate 80ZS312L.
 Students qualify to take the Instrument Rating knowledge test and practical exam.
 This degree will serve as the foundation for advanced flight certification offerings.